fernhw/Pro-Input-System/README.md

         public static IController MainController = new Controller(Profiles.NINTENDO_SWITCH_JOYCON);
 ```

-### Setting Up The Profiles
+### Step 5, Setting Up The Profiles.
-You need to set up controllers individually
+You need to set up <b>ControllerProfile</b>s individually
-(As of v0.5 there's no in game mapping so this has to be done manually)
+(As of v0.5 there's no in game mapping so this has to be done manually, the system was created for this feature.)

 EXAMPLE: (This is an XBOX 360 controller)
 ```